 Q. Which is the third commandment?

-A. The third commandment is, Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain (Ex.
+A. The third commandment is, You shall not take the name of the Lord your God in vain; for the Lord will not hold him guiltless who takes his name in vain (Ex.
 20:7).

 Q. What is required in the third commandment?

 A. The third commandment requires the holy and reverent use of God's names (Mt.
 6:9; Deut.
 23:58), titles (Ps.
 68:4), attributes (Rev. 15:3, 4), ordinances, (Mal.
 1: 11, 14), word (Ps.
 136: 1, 2) and works (Job 36:24).